akullpp/awesome-java/README.md

 * [Play](https://www.playframework.com/) - Uses convention over configuration, hot code reloading and display of errors in the browser.
 * [PrimeFaces](http://primefaces.org/) - JSF framework which has a free and a commercial version with support.
 Provides several frontend components.
 * [Ratpack](https://ratpack.io/) - Set of libraries that facilitate fast, efficient, evolvable and well tested HTTP applications.
-* [Spring Boot](http://projects.spring.io/spring-boot/) - Microframework which simplifies the development of new Spring applications.
 * [Vaadin](https://vaadin.com/home) - Event-driven framework build on top of GWT.
 Uses server-side architecture with Ajax on the client-side.

 # Resources